 - String cheese served with crackers

-- Fresh Fruit such (easy pack-along options like bananas, tangerines, and apple) paired with a nut or seed butter (pro tip: scoop an generous amount into a baggie and upon serving, rip a small hole at the corner for a DIY squeeze baggie)
+- Fresh Fruit such (easy pack-along options like bananas, tangerines, and apples) paired with a nut or seed butter (pro tip: scoop a generous amount into a baggie and upon serving, rip a small hole at the corner for a DIY squeeze baggie)

-- Turkey roll-ups served with sliced avocado, bell peppers, and a piece of fruit.
+- Turkey roll-ups with sliced avocado, bell peppers, and a piece of fruit.

 - Wheat bread is often easier to digest than heartier grain bread.
 Spread peanut butter, almond butter, (or an allergy-friendly seed butter), and top with sliced bananas.